GI Disorders

 • Paralytic ileus and adhesion-related obstructions often resolve without surgical intervention.

-• Acid-Base Imbalance:
+• Acid-Base Imbalances:

-◦ Metabolic alkalosis – high obstruction (from vomiting a lot)
+Metabolic alkalosis – high obstruction (from vomiting a lot).

-◦ Metabolic acidosis – low obstruction
+Metabolic acidosis – low obstruction.

 • Surgical Management: